Core Bridging Process

 HubPortal

-constructs a Wormhole NTT message containing transfer details (amount, recipient, destination chain) and potentially additional metadata (like the current $M Index). - It interacts with the Wormhole Transceiver (
+constructs a cross-chain message containing transfer details (amount, recipient, destination chain) and additional metadata (like the current $M Index). - It interacts with its configured bridge to send this message.

-) to publish this message to the Wormhole network.
+logic to publish a message to the Wormhole network. - M Portal Lite (Hyperlane): Interacts with the

 - The